r0nny8000/cb0t/README.md

 - show cost base and avarage price of portfolio assets
 - show current value of portfolio assets in EUR
+- move engine functions to assets.py
 - build dca function accumulating assets in bullmarket???
 Uptrend identification?
+- move simulation to the UI

 Log
 ---